Bre4dGC/line-extractor/README.md

 ## Features

 - Extracts lines from a text file based on a configurable offset and number of lines.
+- Supports merging extracted lines into a single line separated by spaces.
 - Processes multiple files in a single run.
 - Creates new files with the extracted lines.

+---

 ## Usage